jonthnedw/debugging_final/README.md

 Tools: jAssert, JUnit, PIT, JaCoco

+*Please don't change the file hierarchy, it is important for tests to run as well as reports to be generated (especially the build folder).*

+Running all tests: In build.gradle run test { ... } rule which will run all test.
+See below for dealing with dialog boxes (basically don't click Exit).
+For GUI testing don't touch the mouse and run on Mac if possible.

+To get Jacoco to run disable all failing tests in test classes.
+The same thing must be done for PIT analysis.

+### Reports
+PIT and Jacoco reports can be found in build folder under build/reports/

 ### GameIntegrationTest

 To run this test file, the tester will need to click "Play again" on every dialog box that appears to resume the script running